On a critical acceleration scale of dark matter in Lambda-CDM and dynamical dark energy: Distributions of dark matter acceleration

-The basic dynamics of dark mater flow is governed by the collisionless Boltzmann equations (CBE) \citep{Mo:2010-Galaxy-formation-and-evolution} that can be numerically solved by particle-based N-body simulations \citep{Peebles:1980-The-Large-Scale-Structure-of-t}.
-The simulation data for this work was generated from large scale N-body simulations by the Virgo consortium \citep{Frenk:2000-Public-Release-of-N-body-simul,Jenkins:1998-Evolution-of-structure-in-cold}.
-The current work focuses on the matter-dominant simulations with $\Omega _{0} =1$ and cosmological constant $\Lambda =0$.
-The same set of simulation data has been widely used in various studies such as the clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold}, the formation of halo clusters in large scale environments \citep{Colberg:1999-Linking-cluster-formation-to-l}, and testing models for halo abundance and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
-Key parameters of N-body simulations are listed in Table \ref{tab:1}, where \textit{h} is the Hubble constant in the unit of $100{km/\left(Mpc\cdot s\right)} $, $N$ is the number of particles, and $m_{p} $ is the particle mass.
+In this section, we focus on the acceleration distributions of dark matter particles from N-body simulations.
+The basic dynamics of the self-gravitating collisionless dark mater flow (SG-CFD) is governed by collisionless Boltzmann equations (CBE) \citep{Mo:2010-Galaxy-formation-and-evolution} that can be numerically solved by particle-based N-body simulations \citep{Peebles:1980-The-Large-Scale-Structure-of-t}.
+As a first step, we focus on the dark matter only simulations.
+The simulation data were generated from the large-scale N-body simulations by the Virgo consortium or the SCDM model (the matter-dominant cold dark matter model) with $\Omega_{DM}=1$.
+This suite of cosmological simulations is a dark matter only with a 240 Mpc$^3$ volume.
+Each dark matter particle has a mass around $m_p=4.54\times 10^{11} M_{\odot}$.
+The gravitational softening length is around 36 kpc.
+More details can be found in \cite{Frenk:2000-Public-Release-of-N-body-simul}.
+The same set of simulation data has also been widely used to study clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold}, the formation of halo clusters \citep{Colberg:1999-Linking-cluster-formation-to-l}, and to test halo mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.